Information updates for Templeton residents

 Q2: How do I to make a submission?

 The applications for the Fulton Hogan Limited Roydon Quarry will be jointly notified by Selwyn District Council and Environment Canterbury.
+There will be one submission form for both Council's consents, and submitters will be able to tick which consents they want the submission to apply to.

 Submissions can be made to both applications in the following ways: